-In order to comply with PRC laws and regulations which restrict foreign control of companies involved in internet content provision ("ICP") and advertising businesses, the Company operates its websites and provides online marketing advertising services in the PRC through its PRC Domestic Entities and the PRC Domestic Entities' subsidiaries.
+In order to comply with PRC laws and regulations which restrict foreign control of companies involved in internet content provision ("ICP") and advertising businesses, the Company operates its websites and provides online marketing, listing and leads generation services in the PRC through its PRC Domestic Entities and the PRC Domestic Entities' subsidiaries.

-The equity interests of the PRC Domestic Entities are legally held directly by Vincent Tianquan Mo, executive chairman of the board of directors, Yu Huang, chief executive officer of China Index Holdings Limited ("CIH"), a wholly owned subsidiary of the Company, or Richard Jiangong Dai, a director of the board who resigned from the board effective February 25, 2016.
-The effective control of the PRC Domestic Entities is held by the Company through three of its WOFEs, namely, SouFun Network, Beijing Zhongzhi and Jia Tian Xia Network Technology as a result of a series of contractual arrangements and their supplementary agreements signed with each of the PRC Domestic Entities which arrangements and agreements contain similar provisions regarding obligations and rights of the Company maintains the ability to approve decisions made by the PRC Domestic Entities, is entitled to substantially all of the economic benefits from the PRC Domestic Entities and is obligated to absorb all of the PRC Domestic Entities' expected losses.
+The equity interests of the PRC Domestic Entities are legally held directly by Vincent Tianquan Mo, executive chairman of the board of directors, Richard Jiangong Dai, a director of the board who resigned from the board effective February 25, 2016, or Jianning Dai, general manager of the Company's subsidiary.
+The effective control of the PRC Domestic Entities is held by the Company through two of its WOFEs, namely, SouFun Network and Jia Tian Xia Network Technology as a result of a series of contractual arrangements and their supplementary agreements signed with each of the PRC Domestic Entities which arrangements and agreements contain similar provisions regarding obligations and rights of the Company and the PRC Domestic Entities (hereinafter, together the "Contractual Agreements").
+As a result of the Contractual Agreements, the Company maintains the ability to approve decisions made by the PRC Domestic Entities, is entitled to substantially all of the economic benefits from the PRC Domestic Entities and is obligated to absorb all of the PRC Domestic Entities' expected losses.